yjs/docs/api/subdocuments.md

 folder.set('my-document.txt', subDoc)
 ```

 An obvious use-case is to manage documents in a folder structure.
-Each node could be represented as a subdocument that is lazily loaded to memory when needed.
+Each document (potentially containing large amounts of rich-text content) could be represented as a subdocument that is lazily loaded to memory when needed.
 By default, subdocuments are empty until they are explicitly loaded.

 ```javascript
 // Client Two